odan/odan.github.io/_posts/2021-01-16-slim4-spam-protection.md

 ## Conclusion

-Now you are able to check your comments for potential spam messages.
+Now you are able to check the comments for possible spam.
 This general concept is testable without touching the real endpoints and can be applied to other HTTP API clients / SDKs as well.